Welcome to my blog income report for October 2018!

 If you are new here, my name is Mar and I am the Owner and Editor of Once in a Lifetime Journey.
 The photo on the left is me in the Maldives where I spent a week in October.

-This blog is almost four years old and is about luxury and out of the ordinary travel.
-If you are keen to read about one of the 94 countries I have been to, check out my Destinations page.
+This blog is four and a half years old and is about luxury and out of the ordinary travel.
+If you are keen to read about one of the 100 countries I have been to, check out my Destinations page.
 Not all countries are represented there because some of them I visited long before I started this blog, but a fair few will be.

-If you are an avid traveler you may also want to check my Travel Resources page with my recommendations for the best apps, tools and websites I visit when Planning, Going on or Returning from a trip.
+If you are an avid traveler you may also want to check my Travel Resources page with my recommendations for the best apps, tools and websites I use when planning, going on or returning from a trip.

 For the book research, I scrutinised in detail, over 50 blog income reports from top earning bloggers.
 And it got me thinking.